 Most people have come to know Carl's work from his most recent series - The Assassination of Judy Garland (2008-12) - which explores a metaphorical portrait of America.
 It attempts to make sense of the current global political crisis using a queer cultural lens and builds on a decade long body of work that explores the post 9/11 narrative and includes his 2006 exhibition Sedition and Other Bedtime Stories

 Born in 1967 in the UK, he began his career as a typographer and designer after studying graphic design in Perth, Western Australia.
 He is a self-taught painter, having worked in a small gallery in the 90s combining practical learning from his peers with academic study.
-Coming from a mixed heritage of Chinese, Indian and British influences has made him an outsider in many ways, but also a keen observer of how the cultural lens influences the way we interact with the world and each other.
-It has also helped him to appreciate the strange humour between darkness and light.
+Coming from a mixed heritage of Chinese, Indian and British influences has also given him insight into how silent stories and emotions are lost, buried, and resurrected.

-Preferring a less conventional road map Carl developed his own process through a mixture of artistic experimentation, extensive research and reflective spaces that allow for emotions.
 Published in international magazines and journals of poetry, politics and culture, Carl collaborates with people and centres of learning related to his work in progress.
-He has never applied for public funding to secure his artistic practice; and continues to work in other fields to fund his art, appreciating both the difficulties and knowledge this brings.
+As a non-public funded artist he continues to work in other fields to fund his work, appreciating both the difficulties and knowledge this brings.